My Growth-Focused SIPP Has Four Risk Sleeves

 For background on how these notes are created, see the About page.
 I am not a stock analyst.
 I am sharing these notes partly as memory joggers for myself and partly because I have learnt a lot from other private investors sharing theirs.

-That matters because risk management becomes weak if it is copied across unlike positions.
+The SIPP is growth-focused, but risk management becomes weak if it is copied across unlike positions.
 A tiny explorer, a profitable small cap, a money-market fund, and a Bitcoin proxy do not fail in the same way.
 They should not be managed as if they do.

 Small cap is the obvious example.
 A pre-revenue explorer that may never get financed and a cash-generative producer on a low multiple can both be small caps.
 They are not the same position, and they should not be sized as if they are.